Aptinyx Inc. (APTX) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -22.83% gain in the last 1 month and extending the period to 3 months gives it a -69.58%, and is -7.37% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.61% over the week and 14.15% over the month.
+The stock witnessed a -19.69% gain in the last 1 month and extending the period to 3 months gives it a -65.73%, and is 6.51% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.38% over the week and 13.77% over the month.

 Aptinyx Inc. (APTX) Analyst Forecasts